 Ride sharing Integration

 Using the APIs of the ride sharing services Uber and Lyft, Aira can connect to your accounts to both call and monitor your rides.
-You may ask the agent to initiate the entire process for you, or you could use the app of your ride sharing service of choice to call a vehicle, then get the agent online who can see the car you’ve been allocated, and help you watch for its arrival.
+With both Uber and Lyft, you may ask the agent to initiate the entire process for you, or you could use the Uber app to call a vehicle, then get the agent online who can see the car you’ve been allocated, and help you watch for its arrival.

 Some people have safety concerns about using ride sharing services, since you might walk up to a car that you think is the one you’ve called, only to find its some random person.
 Having an Aira agent assist you to the vehicle will avoid that.